ioannismesionis/ioannismesionis.github.io/_posts/2020-10-05-hypothesis-testing.md

 However, even in the presence of data, it is easy to be tricked and take a false decision due to an outcome that was observed by chance and not by an actual effect that is present in our population.
 These errors are known as the Type I & Type II error.

 *Type I error <br>
-**Type I error** occurs when an effect was captured by chance and we reject the null hypothesis when the null hypothesis is actually true
+**Type I error** occurs when an effect was captured by chance and we reject the null hypothesis when the null hypothesis is true

 *Type II error <br>
-**Type II error** occurs when the null hypothesis is not rejected when it is, in fact, false, i.e. an effect is actually present but we failed to detect it.
+**Type II error** occurs when the null hypothesis is not rejected when it is, in fact, false, i.e. an effect is present but we failed to detect it.

 ![](/img/hypothesis-testing/errors.jpg)